 If you want value for your cellar, my money is on the St Henri and the Bin Wines (150, 389, 407).
 Any of these in your cellar will reward you with a self-congratulatory pat on the back in the years to come.

-We never advertise Penfolds Icons for sale, because our focus is on discovering and highlighting the smaller winemakers.
-The ones who take a few rows of vines and turn them into “sunshine in a glass” (to quote winemaker Rob Mack of Aphelion Wines).
+Our focus is on discovering and highlighting the smaller winemakers, the ones who take a few rows of vines and turn them into “sunshine in a glass” (to quote winemaker Rob Mack of Aphelion Wines).
+We also offer Penfolds Icons, because we respect that these are wines our clients seek.

 This includes the current Penfolds release, feel free to email us email@example.com or call 1300 TR DROP and we can discuss pricing and availability with you.